 Carol also showed Renée the school garden that was built, again, thanks to a donation to Pinon from our Hope In Action Fund.
 Carol pointed out corn stalks left behind from the most recent harvests that will eventually be turned under to nourish the soil before a new crop is planted.
 A hose had been brought over to water some of the herbs in the garden that were going strong.

 After taking a tour of the school, Carol and Renée met with Ms. Largo, the school’s principal, to discuss the Children Incorporated sponsorship program and what other needs the school might have that our organization could look into supporting.

-“Ms. Largo told me she would love to be considered for funding to support Pinon’s ‘Positive Behavior Initiative.’
+“Ms. Largo told me that her focus outside of providing basic needs for the children is to build up the school’s ‘Positive Behavior Initiative’ program.
 She said so many of the children come from high-risk homes and some act-out in class.
 In replacement of a climate of punishment, she has instituted an environment of positive rewards,” explained Renée.